kadena-io/chainweb-node/README.md

 *   The peer-id is used to identify the node in the peer-to-peer network.
 It is an ephemeral identifier that can be dropped and recreated at any time.
     Since the peer-id is used in caches and for reputation management nodes are incentivised to persist and reuse peer-ids.
-When on peer-id is provided a node generates a new peer-id on startup.
+When no peer-id is provided a node generates a new peer-id on startup.

 On startup a chainweb-node tries to connect to the P2P network.
 For that each